Hackers Tell the Story of the Twitter Attack From the Inside

 If you’re a twitter user, twitter got hacked.

-The accounts of several high profile people like Elon Musk, Bill Gates, Warren Buffet, Barack Obama, Kanye West (no word yet on if this hack had anything to do with his failed Presedential bid 1), and several cryptocurrency accounts all tweeted out a variation of this:
+The accounts of several high profile people like Elon Musk, Bill Gates, Warren Buffet, Barack Obama, Kanye West (no word yet on if this hack had anything to do with his failed Presidential bid 1), and several cryptocurrency accounts all tweeted out a variation of this:

 Twitter went nuts.